 Egg Foo Young.
-A delicious golden brown omelet with bean sprouts, shallots, and shrimp topped off with a savory gravy.
-Ready in 15 minutes or less!
+A delicious Chinese-style omelet with bean sprouts, shallots, and shrimp topped off with a savory sauce.
+A super easy 15 minute recipe!

 What is Egg Foo Young?

 - Neutral oil: like avocado oil, sunflower oil, grapeseed oil, peanut oil, vegetable oil or canola oil.
-Avoid olive oil, coconut oil or any heavy scented oils.
+Avoid olive oil or any heavy scented oils.

-- Eggs: opt for fresh eggs.
-I like using free-range eggs with Omega 3's for that bright brilliant yolk.
+- Fresh Eggs: I like using free-range eggs with Omega 3's for a bright yellow color

 - Oyster sauce: or substitute with vegetarian stir fry sauce